olle-johannesson/movies-for-pixi/src/movies/12_monkeys_1995.md

 summary: "Bruce Willis travels in time to spy on biological terrorists that effed his timeline"

-comment: "A classic wierdo film.
-Starring Brad Pitt in a crazy role"
+comment: "Another classic 90s dystopian-future-time-travel-someone-is-crazy film.
+What was up with that decade anyway?"

 image: "https://media.giphy.com/media/4LQNWicmuRhGo/giphy.gif"